Summary

 Whether the lawsuit settlement agreement that resulted from your personal injury claim is taxable depends on several factors.
-It also can depend on what type of damages were included in the award.
+It can also depend on what type of damages were included in the award.

 Regardless, understanding the tax impact and implications of a personal injury settlement can be confusing and overwhelming.
 If you have received an acceptable settlement, then it’s important to know whether it is taxable and, if so, how to appropriately report it come tax time.